- School Groups

 Wild and Wonderful Weather (1.5 hours)

 Weather is everywhere on Earth, all the time.
-Young learners are engaged as the planetarium puts their imaginations on board a virtual spaceship for a space-eye view of imagery captured by numerous satellites.
-This visual immersion into scientific information enables students to instinctively understand complex ideas such as forces and elements that cause Earth’s dynamic weather – the heating of the Sun, the winds that result and interactions with water.
-Students consider the weather here at home in Kentucky, and compare it to weather in far-flung locations across the Earth.
-We fly on to the Moon, learning that the absence of atmosphere and liquid water means there is no weather on our nearest neighbor.
-Flying to Mars, we find a thin atmosphere with huge red dust devils generated by unequal heating from the sun…but without liquid water, the red planet has very limited types of weather.
-This exploration includes the show Oasis in Space which tours our solar system for liquid water – a key ingredient for weather and for life.
+Your students join us as we fly around a looming Earth in a virtual spaceship – exploring weather in different parts of the US and the world.
+The engaging experience immerses students in ideas such as the forces and elements that cause Earth’s dynamic weather – the heating of the Sun, the winds that result, and interactions with water.
+And then as our virtual spaceship leaves Earth behind, we fly to the Moon to compare the lack of weather there due to no atmosphere and no liquid water.
+Then flying to Mars where we find a thin atmosphere that sometimes carries huge red dust devils due to unequal heating from the Sun, but no liquid water and so a very limited range of different types of weather.
+This exploration is followed by the show *Perfect Little Planet, which features an alien cartoon family touring our solar system for the perfect vacation spot, encountering unique and interesting elements of our solar system along the way.
 The experience concludes with a short tour of the constellations in the night sky as we turn our imaginations outward.
-NGSS Disciplinary Core Ideas: ESS1.A, ESS1.B, ESS1.C, ESS2.A, ESS2.C, ESS2.D, ESS3.B, PS3.B, LS1.C
+NGSS Disciplinary Core Ideas: ESS1.B, ESS2.A, ESS2.C, ESS2.D, ESS3.B, PS3.B

 Also available for elementary schools is a traditional planetarium show followed by a star talk: 1 hour/$5 per student.